FedericoCasati/FedericoCasati/README.md

 - 👋 Hi, I’m @FedericoCasati
-- 👀 I’m interested in data science, artificial intelligence, business, technology, psychology, movies, art, football
+- 👀 I’m interested in data science, artificial intelligence, business, technology, psychology, movies, art, football, travelling and food
 - 🌱 I’m currently learning data science (with python and SQL)
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: email me at federico_casati@hotmail.it